-Tim Scannell has completed 18 seasons as the Trinity Tigers head baseball coach.
+Tim Scannell is in his 22nd season as the Trinity Tigers head baseball coach.

-The 2016 campaign was the most successful in Trinity baseball's NCAA Division III history.
-The Tigers emerged as the NCAA DIII World Series champions.
-Trinity went undefeated at the NCAA Championship with a 5-0 record at Grand Chute, Wisconsin.
-The Tigers beat Keystone (PA) College 2-0 in the best-of-three finals series to capture the crown, and completed the season with a 44-7 record.
-The 44 wins set a school record for victories.
-The Tigers also won the 2016 NCAA Regional at Spokane, Washington, with a 4-0 mark.
+The 2016 season was the most successful in Trinity’s DIII baseball era.
+The Tigers emerged as the NCAA Division III World Series champions, going 5-0 at Grand Chute, Wisconsin.
+Trinity defeated Keystone (PA) College 2-0 in the best-of-three finals series to capture the crown and completed the campaign with a 44-7 record.
+The 44 wins set a school record for victories in a season.

 The latter honor was the Skip Bertman National Coach of the Year award.
 Coach Scannell was among the finalists in all NCAA Divisions, the National Association of Intercollegiate Athletics, and the National Junior College Athletic Association.

-Trinity earned its first trip to the NCAA Championship, in 2015.
+Trinity earned its first trip to the World Series in 2015.
 The Tigers came within one game of advancing to the best-of-three finals series.
-Trinity completed the campaign with a 40-14 mark, tying the school record for wins in a season.
-The American Baseball Coaches Association honored Coach Scannell's achievements by electing him the 2015 ABCA/Diamond NCAA Division III West Region Coach of the Year.
+Trinity completed the season with a 40-14 mark.
+Coach Scannell was honored as the 2015 ABCA/Diamond NCAA Division III West Region Coach of the Year.

-Coach Scannell had served as an assistant with the University of Massachusetts, and his alma mater, Northeastern (MA) University.
+Coach Scannell served as an assistant with the University of Massachusetts, and his alma mater, Northeastern (MA) University.
 He graduated from Northeastern in 1992.
-He spent the summer of 1999 as the hitting coach for the Cape Cod League champion Cotuit Kettleers.
-Coach Scannell coached current MLB all-stars Chase Utley (Philadelphia Phillies) and Garrett Atkins (Pittsburgh Pirates).
+Coach Scannell spent the summer of 1999 as the hitting coach for the Cape Cod League champion Cotuit Kettleers.
+He coached MLB All-Stars Chase Utley (Philadelphia Phillies) and Garrett Atkins (Pittsburgh Pirates).

-As a player, Coach Scannell, an Xaverian Brothers High School (MA) graduate, was a four-year standout at Northeastern, where he captained the baseball team his junior and senior years.
-He also spent two seasons playing in the Cape Cod League for the Harwich Mariners and the Cotuit Kettleers.
+As a player, the Xaverian Brothers High School (MA) graduate was a four-year standout at Northeastern.
+He captained the baseball team his junior and senior years.
+Coach Scannell spent two seasons in the Cape Cod League with the Harwich Mariners and the Cotuit Kettleers.

-Coach Scannell and his wife, Christa, are the parents of three sons: Matthew, TJ, and James.
+Coach Scannell is married to the former Christa Potter, a 1990 Trinity graduate.
+They are the parents of three sons, Matthew, TJ, and James.